sequenceiq/blog/source/_posts/2014-08-15-announcing-periscope.markdown

   4. Smart decommissioning - avoids HDFS storms, keeps `payed` nodes alive till the last minute
   5. *Enforce* guaranteed cluster capacity requests ( x % of the resources)
   6. *Private* cluster requests - supports provisioning of short lived private clusters with the possibility to merge
+  7. Support for distributed (but not YARN ready) applications using Apache Slider

 ### High level technical details